LLM Unlearning with LLM Beliefs: Theoretical Analysis: How BS Mitigates the Squeezing Effect?

 \end{restatable}

-\textbf{Remark.} Figure~\ref{fig:theory} provides intuitive illustration for Theorem~\ref{thm:residual}.
+\textbf{Remark.} Fig.~\ref{fig:theory} gives an intuitive illustration for Thm.~\ref{thm:residual}.
 In GA, the gray curve $\pi_\bthetao$ shows the distribution before unlearning and the green curve $\pi_{\bthetau}$ after unlearning: the residual $\mathcal{G}_{\rm GA}$ pushes down the target $y_{\rm u}$ but reallocates mass to nearby high-likelihood regions, leading to semantically similar rephrasings.
 In BS-T, the shaded area marks the top-$k$ belief $\qbf^i$, and the residual $\mathcal{G}_{\rm BST}$ distributes repulsion across both the target and its close alternatives.
 The resulting blue curve suppresses the whole neighborhood rather than creating a new peak, reducing rephrasings and enabling more generalizable unlearning.